Television and Movies

 Terry has a dozen or so roles.
 Look out for him and, in case you don't recognise him here he is in some of the sketches ...

-The second television series of "Horrible Histories" will be out on DVD on 2 May 2011.
-It can be pre-ordered HERE
+The second television series of "Horrible Histories" was released on DVD in May 2011 ...

 'Inside Out' ...
-Terry will be appearing in two "Inside Out" programmes for BBC South East in October 2010.
-There are two films telling the story of the Norman invasion in 1066.
-In February 2010 he appeared in a Northern BBC "Inside Out" programme about the Vikings, in 2008 about the Romans.
+Terry appears regularly on regional BBC's "Inside Out" programmes.
+For BBC South East in October 2010 he made two films telling the story of the Norman invasion in 1066.
+In 2008 he appeared in a BBC Newcastle's "Inside Out" programme about the Romans then February 2010 about the Vikings.
+In 2013 he made a special item to commemorate the life of Sunderland hero Harry Watts.
+For BBC Leeds he has looked at The English Civil War in Newark.

 The Sheffield Blitz